macdevopsyvr/macdevopsyvr.github.io/index.md

 # June 5-6, 2017

-MacDevOps:YVR is the best place for Mac Admins interested in integrating DevOps in their IT practice.
-Learn about Open Source projects in the MacDevOps community and find out how to get involved.
+MacDevOpsYVR is the place for Mac Admins interested in integrating DevOps into their IT practice.
+Share knowledge with your peers and participate in Open Source projects with the MacDevOps community.

+Join us at MacDevOpsYVR 2017, our annual conference, for two days of learning and networking.
+With speakers from Google, Facebook, Airbnb, Dropbox and others, this year’s conference will be the biggest yet.
+And with over 20 educational sessions and 10 hours of networking opportunities MacDevOpsYVR 2017 is your best place to learn from your peers, and connect with fellow Mac Admins.

-Join us for two days of sessions with continental breakfast, lunch, snacks and coffee included.
+Continental breakfast, lunch, snacks and coffee included.

+Buy your tickets today!

 ## REGISTRATION: